Location: Baltimore, Maryland

 - Must be able to move about the campus and to Bayview Medical Center to the isolation unit.

 - Individual must be a registered nurse, licensed in the State of Maryland or state where practicing.

-- Bachelor's Degree in Nursing or related discipline preferred.
+- Bachelor's Degree in Nursing or related discipline.

 Classified Title: Research Nurse

 Starting Salary Range: $62,780-$86,390-$110,010 Annually (Commensurate with experience)

 Schedule: Monday - Friday 9:00 am - 5:00 pm